 If you were interested in modern architecture in the 1970s, and you wanted to see what the country’s leading designers were doing, you came to New Haven.
-You could see buildings of all types and at all scales created by the first generation of starchitects in the United States: Gordon Bunshaft, Louis Kahn, Charles Moore, Paul Rudolph, Eero Saarinen, and Robert Venturi.
-The city had turned into a museum of modern architecture.
-Fifty years later, the radicals are middle-aged—some of these buildings have become the elder statesmen of modernism, others have faded from public interest, and one significant project has been demolished.
+The city, a museum of modern architecture, offered buildings of all types and scales created by the first generation of starchitects in the United States: Gordon Bunshaft, Louis Kahn, Charles Moore, Paul Rudolph, Eero Saarinen, Robert Venturi, and many others.
+Fifty years later, the radicals are middle-aged, and some of these buildings have become the elder statesmen of modernism.
+Others have faded from public interest, and one significant project has been demolished.

 This program is presented through the generosity of the Terry F. Green 1969 Fund for British Art and Culture.

 A recording of this program will be made available online.
 Please check back here soon.